 La Ruta de los Cenotes – Cancun closest cenotes to visit in a half-day trip

-La Ruta de Los Cenotes in Puerto Morelos is the best place where you can find the spectacular cenotes near Cancun.
-So if you are staying in one of Cancun’s beautiful resorts, and you don’t really want to leave for the whole day, visiting “la Ruta de los Cenotes” is the best option for you.
-As in just a few hours, you can cover even two or three cenotes.
+La Ruta de Los Cenotes in Puerto Morelos is the best place to find the spectacular cenotes near Cancun.
+If you are staying in one of Cancun’s beautiful resorts and don’t want to leave for the whole day, visiting “la Ruta de los Cenotes” is the best option.
+In just a few hours, you can cover even two or three cenotes.

 girl on a zipline over a lake